 How much does a serviced apartment cost in Singapore?

-As a 2026 guide: studios and one-bedrooms run S$4,000–7,000 per month, two-bedrooms S$6,000–10,000, and three-bedrooms S$9,000–16,000.
-Longer stays attract meaningfully better rates — always negotiate if you're booking three months or more.
+As a 2026 planning guide: studios and one-bedrooms run S$4,000–7,000 per month, two-bedrooms S$6,000–10,000, and three-bedrooms S$9,000–16,000.
+These are indicative figures — rates vary by operator, location, and length of stay.
+Longer stays attract meaningfully better rates, so negotiate upfront if you're booking three months or more.

 How far in advance should I book short-term housing in Singapore?